KOGO (AM): Return to KOGO

 In the early 1990s, Par Broadcasting purchased the stations and ended the simulcast, flipping the AM station to a talk format on April 25, 1994.
 Par bought back the call letters KOGO for 600 AM.
 The KOGO call sign, during the hiatus, was used in Ventura, California on the 1590 AM frequency (now KVTA).
 At that time, 1590 was owned by Jack Woods (formerly Charlie of Charlie and Harrigan on KFMB and KCBQ).

 In 1997, Par Broadcasting sold its San Diego stations to Jacor/Citicasters, which in turn merged with Clear Channel Communications.
-Clear Channel became iHeartMedia in 1999.
 KOGO was reunited with its original FM sister in 1998 when Jacor/Citicasters purchased the radio properties of Nationwide Communications, including 94.1 FM.
+Clear Channel became iHeartMedia in 2014.

 On October 14, 2014, KOGO added three news blocks to its program schedule.
 Over time, the news block in morning drive time has remained but the midday and afternoon news blocks have been switched to talk programming.
 In May 2009, KOGO's newscasts outside of morning and early evening were being produced by Los Angeles sister station 640 KFI.
 It was also disclosed that some newscasts in the evening were prerecorded.